 There are lots of ways that you can spread the word about your new business.
 You can set up a Facebook page or a website (or both!) print leaflets and put up posters or hand out business cards.
 Other local childminders may be able to refer people to you so it is worth joining any local childminding groups to get to know people.

-A bit of common sense business advice for childminders [more]
+Some common sense business advice for childminders about how to sell yourself to parents.

 You may also decide that paying to be registered on a Childminding Directory site is the way forward.
 This article has some good tips on what to avoid doing when using these sites.